Antonabi/antonLib/documentation/start.md

 into your command prompt.

-To dwonload the source code you can just type this.
+To download the source code you can just type this.

 ```bash
 git clone https://github.com/Antonabi/antonLib.git